 The government has based this scheme on JACS (Joint Academic Coding System) codes.
 All University courses have a JACS code allocated according to the subject area.
 A list of the JACS codes included in ATAS is available on the ATAS website.

-There have been some changes to the list of eligible JACS codes.
-One of these changes has been to include the requirement for ATAS for students who are studying an undergraduate course which leads to a postgraduate exit qualification in certain subjects.
+In January 2012, there were some changes made to the list of eligible JACS codes.
+One of these changes has been to include the requirement for ATAS clearance for students who are studying an undergraduate course which leads to a postgraduate exit qualification in certain subjects.
 The ATAS website provides details of this.

 If you are studying a postgraduate course, the Postgraduate Admissions team will include the JACS code for your proposed course in your offer documentation, and inform you if this code means that you should apply for ATAS clearance.
 It will also tell you on your CAS (Confirmation of Acceptance for Studies) if you require an ATAS certificate.
 If your course is subject to ATAS clearance, Postgraduate Admissions should provide you with an email detailing your research proposal.
 You will need this email to be able to submit an application for an ATAS certificate.